nimalzinho/TF2QuoteSearcher/README.md

 All the audio content is the property of Valve Corporation https://www.valvesoftware.com/

 # Citations
+All the JSON files were created using the TF2 Wiki.

 "Scout responses."
 Team Fortress Wiki, .
 15 Jan 2023, 18:42 UTC.
 28 Feb 2023, 16:34
 https://wiki.teamfortress.com/w/index.php?title=Scout_responses&oldid=3354962